-- 9.1 Version 2 of Statement of Insolvency Practice 9, which was the first to require a degree of analysis of time by activity and grade of staff, came into effect on 31 December 2002 and should be complied with in all cases beginning on or after that date.
-As regards cases commenced previously, any reports issued or resolutions taken after that date should comply with the new SIP.
-However, where any analysis or disclosure required for such a report or resolution relates to a period prior to 31 December 2002, it should comply with the new SIP as far as the available records reasonably allow. - 9.2 The present version (version 3) of the SIP has been revised to take account of legislative changes relating to remuneration introduced since that time, and will apply in all cases to which the new legislative provisions apply.
+49. The amended Statement of Insolvency Practice 9A came into effect in August 2004 and should be complied with in all cases beginning on or after that date.
+As regards cases commenced previously, any reports issued or resolutions taken after that date should comply with the amended SIP.
+However, where any analysis or disclosure required for such a report or resolution relates to a period prior to August 2004, it should comply with the amended SIP as far as the available records reasonably allow.

+50. This SIP, which has been revised to take account of legislative changes related to remuneration, comes into effect on 1st April 2007.
+It will apply to all cases governed by the new legislative provisions.